ysmood/kit/readme.md

 - 100% test coverage and goreportcard

-- Won't use any other lanuage for the development of this project.
+- Won't use any other lanuage for the development of this project, no shell script no Makefile, etc.

 ## Modules